silitone/aria2.ts/README.md

 ## NGXBLK

 Single data block.
-Archive format supports a lot of
+Archive format supports a lot of block sizes, but now I am using only blocks